trego/API/README.md

  * `xml` — "1" for XML output (default) and "0" for JSON
  * `pretty` — "1" for pretty JSON output

 Apparently, if `date2` is omitted we look for one-way flight.
-If `date2` is set and correct we return results of search for return flights.
+If `date2` is set and correct we return results of search for round-trip flights.

 #### Response
 format: XML